This is information for people in the Dolphin Sands community impacted by the Southern Tasmania Bushfires - December 2025.

 The Clean-up Program will include fire-damaged materials on your property that must be removed to make the site safe.
 These materials may be identified in the findings from your property assessment and may include:

-It is important to complete and return your consent deed to pitt&sherry as soon as possible.
+If you have not yet completed your consent deed and you wish to have your property cleaned up, it is important to complete and return your deed to pitt&sherry as soon as possible.

 Individual property cleanups will be scheduled based on a number of factors including: